psmitt/CoffeeScript-Guide/Guide.md

 ## Short Introduction to Everything

 [CoffeeScript](http://coffeescript.org/v2) is a programming language that compiles to JavaScript.
 JavaScript is based on the ECMAScript Language Specification ( [ECMA-262](https://www.ecma-international.org/ecma-262) ).
-The execution model of ECMAScript is implemented in [Node.js](https://nodejs.org) JavaScript runtime system, built on Google Chrome's V8 JavaScript engine.
+The execution model of ECMAScript is implemented in [Node.js](https://nodejs.org) runtime system, built on Google Chrome's V8 JavaScript engine.
 [V8](https://developers.google.com/v8) compiles and executes JavaScript source code, handles memory allocation for objects, and garbage collects objects it no longer needs.
 V8 provides all the data types, operators, objects and functions specified in the ECMA-262 standard.

 Depending on the host environment CoffeeScript can be used as a domain-specific scripting language for web browsers, or as a general-purpose programming language for various software platforms.
 The host environment of objects and facilities completes the capabilities of the scripting language.

 This Guide follows the _learning by doing_ principle, using the methodology of exploratory programming for teaching the elements of CoffeeScript language while discovering the runtime environment.
 The domain exploration is made possible by an interactive language shell running a read-eval-print loop ( [REPL](https://nodejs.org/api/repl.html) ).
 REPL takes single user inputs, evaluates them, and returns the result to the user.

-## Let Us Have Coffee
+### Have a Coffee

 Install the current version of [Node.js](https://nodejs.org), then open a command line interface and install the newest version of CoffeeScript: